gregdan3/gregdan3.github.io/pages/toki-pona/sona/mod-pi.md

 </details>

 The first word is the most important, telling you the most about the thing.
-Here, `lipu` is the head, so this is some kind of paper or document.
-Then `musi` modifies `lipu`, making it more specific.
+Here, [lipu]{.tokipona} is the head, so this is some kind of paper or document.
+Then [musi]{.tokipona} modifies [lipu]{.tokipona}, making it more specific.
 Now check the spoiler!

 <details><summary> [jan pona li toki]{.tokipona} </summary>